Diamondbacks vs. Tigers Player Props Betting Odds

-Player prop betting options for Corbin Carroll, Spencer Torkelson and others are available in the Arizona Diamondbacks-Detroit Tigers matchup at Comerica Park on Saturday, starting at 1:10 PM ET.
+Player props are listed for Corbin Carroll and Spencer Torkelson, among others, when the Arizona Diamondbacks visit the Detroit Tigers at Comerica Park on Sunday at 11:35 AM ET.

 Bet on this matchup or its props with BetMGM!